fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 To install FusionCharts Suite XT, simply copy and paste the JavaScript files from the downloaded package into your project folder.

 After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.
-To include FusionCharts library files, follow the steps gievn below:
+To include FusionCharts library files, follow the steps given below:

 **Step 1: Include the FusionCharts package**

-To include core `fusioncharts` library in your project add the following line in the **app/assets/javascripts/application.js** file:
+To include the core FusionCharts library in your project add the following line in the **app/assets/javascripts/application.js** file:

 ```Ruby
 //= require fusioncharts/fusioncharts